jina-ai/clip-as-service/README.md

 ec.encode(['First do it', 'then do it right', 'then do it better'])
 ```

 > NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
-Again, this is the **only file** that you will need as a client.
-You don't even need Tensorflow on client.
+Again, this is the **only file** that you need as a client.
+You don't even need Tensorflow.
+Please refer to [`requirements.client.txt`](requirements.client.txt) for the dependency on the client side.

 ## QA on Technical Details